 Abstract: Recent studies have shown that since 1963, rates of commercialization of ideas by women and African Americans have lagged those of U.S. inventors.
 Using new techniques of gender and ethnic identification and USPTO data, Cook and Kongchareon (2010) show that the commercialization gap has closed at the very top, at the largest firms that are publicly traded.
 Simultaneously, the new data show that the gap is still wide for broad commercialization activity and much wider for patent activity.
 The 2010 findings have been further corroborated using data from the NSF Survey of Earned Doctorates in Cook and Yang (2017), who also provide evidence on implications of gender and racial disparities in applying for, obtaining, and commercializing patents.
 What accounts for observed differences at each stage of the innovation process: training and research, application, patenting and commercialization?
 To explain mechanisms underlying these and other results, we propose to use UMETRICS data from IRIS, which contain transaction‐level data on research grants, employees paid by grants, and businesses paid by grants at 19 universities between 2001 and 2016.
 These data have been linked to census, USPTO, and NSF‐award data, which makes accounting for a wide range of factors affecting invention and innovation, including field of study, demographic characteristics, research funding, and patent‐ or research‐team membership, possible.
 Given the important progression from basic research to invention to commercialization of ideas to higher living standards, it would be critical to identify sources of breaks in this sequence.

 Apply for the IRIS Researcher Awards

-The call for proposals for the 2019 awards will be available in spring 2018.
+The call for proposals for the 2019 awards is available now.